 Hint: This method can be used for most NTRIP Casters anywhere in the world where a DNS name or a public IP has been used.

-Or you can use one of our NTRIP monitoring services at: monitor.use-snip.com to test any Caster anywhere in the world and have the returned table decoded for easier human reading.
+Or you can use one of our cloud based NTRIP monitoring services at: monitor.use-snip.com to test any Caster anywhere in the world and have the returned table decoded for easier human reading.
 This service is hosted on machines that span several dozen IP address sites so it very unlikely to ever be down.
 The returned Caster table is displayed in a more readable format, and any location data for Caster Table entries can be plotted and displayed with a simple map.